Estimated time: 4 minutes read

 How has the minimal proxy contract pattern been implemented?

-Following the best practices of Solidity smart contract programming, standardized contracts from OpenZeppelin have been used, particularly their Clone.sol library from ‘Minimal Clones‘ and the base contract Initializable.sol from their ‘Utils‘ package.
+Following the best practices of Solidity smart contract programming, it is recommended to use the standardized contracts from OpenZeppelin, particularly their Clone.sol library from ‘Minimal Clones‘ and the base contract Initializable.sol from their ‘Utils‘ package.

 An important aspect to consider during the initialization of the clones is that immutable state variables in the implementation contract are directly inherited in the clones.
 The rest of the variables must be initialized independently, ideally in the call to the ‘initialize’ function.